origamitower/folktale/docs/source/en/core/lambda/partialize.md

 rather than returning previous unsaturated functions.

-## Drawbacks of Using `partialise`
+## Drawbacks of Using `partialize`

-`partialise` is a convenience function for transforming the shape of functions, and it relies on variadic application, as well as doing a fair bit of processing before each call to determine saturation.
-Combined, these make `partialise` a poor choice for any code that needs to be performant.
+`partialize` is a convenience function for transforming the shape of functions, and it relies on variadic application, as well as doing a fair bit of processing before each call to determine saturation.
+Combined, these make `partialize` a poor choice for any code that needs to be performant.

-@annotate: folktale.core.lambda.partialise.hole
+@annotate: folktale.core.lambda.partialize.hole
 ---
 Represents a place in an argument list that needs to be filled.